 F. The amount of the income tax credit to be preapproved by the authority to a qualifying applicant is ten percent of the lesser of:

 1. The amount the applicant has projected in total qualifying investment in the qualified facility.

-2. Two hundred thousand dollars for each net new full-time employment position projected by the applicant at a qualified facility.
+(a) If the total qualifying investment is less than $2,000,000,000, $200,000 for each net new full-time employment position projected by the applicant that has job duties associated with a qualified facility.